Aiven-Open/klaw-docs/docs/quickstart.md

 docker exec -it klaw-kafka /opt/bitnami/kafka/bin/kafka-topics.sh --list --bootstrap-server localhost:9092
 ```

-should display the newly created kafka topic.
+should display the newly created Kafka topic.
 You can also try creating a schema for the topic from the "Request a new"
 dropdown.